 How to Apply

-TJC is an open admissions college; however, acceptance into the Dental Assisting program is limited.
-Those applying for admission must submit an application directly to the dental assisting program office.
+TJC is an open admissions college; however, acceptance into the Certified Dental Assisting program is limited.
+Those applying for admission must submit an application directly to the Certified Dental Assisting program office.

 The Tyler Junior College Department of Dental Assisting is accredited by the American Dental Association Commission on Dental Accreditation under the following status: "approval without reporting requirements".
 The next site visit for the program is scheduled for 2023.